1. What is the Governing Board’s role at Furlow?

 14. How can I express my concerns about Furlow Charter School to the Governing Board?

-Communication with the board is best done through two main avenues: public address or the Information, Concern, or Grievance form.
-For public address, you can simply show up to a meeting and sign up on the sheet available immediately beforehand.
+Communication with the board is best done through two main avenues: public address or the Information or Concern form.
+For public address, you can simply show up to a regularly-scheduled meeting and sign up on the sheet available immediately beforehand.
 If you prefer your communication to be in writing, please see the Communicating with the FCS Board page and follow the instructions there.

 Do consider that for many matters, the board will not be the appropriate intervening party, and you may get a faster response to your concerns by going through an advisor or administrator first.
 Remember that the board can only conduct business at meetings, so concerns delivered to the board will often not be addressable until at least the next board meeting.